 However, let each one of you love his wife as himself, and let the wife see that she respects her husband (Ephesians 5:33).

-Mable knocked on my counseling door; she was in tears.
-She just finished her weekly women’s Bible study.
-The deep dive into God’s Word was exhilarating, and the fellowship with her friends was refreshing.
-But Mable was in tears.
-Quizzically, I could not connect her tears with her “time with God” and friends.
+Mable knocked on my counseling door.
+She was in tears.
+She had just finished her weekly women’s Bible study.
+The deep dive into God’s Word was exhilarating, and the fellowship with her friends was refreshing, but Mable was in tears.
+Quizzically, I could not connect her tears with her time with God and friends.
+It did not make sense to me.
 Then she asked, “Would you talk to my husband?”
 Seven syllables.
 It spoke volumes.
+Mable spent a few hours each Tuesday at their church building watching a video from a famous woman speaker on random Bible topics.
+At some point during these Bible studies, Mable started thinking that something was missing in her life.
+What she perceived as good—her Bible study—was becoming an unpleasant reminder of something unsatisfying about her marriage.

-She realized her Bible study and friends had subtly become her surrogate husband, mentor, friend, and confidant.
-It was one of those moments of clarity.
-Mable was not saying her Bible study was unbiblical.
-No, not at all.
-However, it was becoming clear to her that this “fantastic weekly event” had morphed into a sub-biblical context that caused her to forget about her husband’s leadership role and the complementarian responsibilities that he has to help them pursue God together.
+In a moment of clarity, she realized her Bible study and friends had subtly become her surrogate husband, mentor, friend, and confidant.
+Mable was not saying her Bible study was unbiblical—no, not at all.
+However, it was becoming clear to her that this fantastic weekly event had morphed into a sub-biblical context that caused her to forget about her husband’s leadership role and the complementarian responsibilities that he has to help them pursue God together.
+Biff was not leading Mable spiritually, particularly in the most important way a man should serve his wife: in her pursuit of God.
+Though Mable had no plans or biblical mandate to stop her Bible study, the Lord was gently pressing her consciousness to change the spiritual dearth in their marriage.

-She benefited from participating in the Bible study, but her good times with close friends highlighted her marital loneliness.
+Studying the Bible with friends is not wrong.
+Mable’s problem was that the study of the Bible and its context, which was spurring her toward holiness, was happening within the context of her secondary relationships rather than her primary human relationship.
+She was benefiting from participating in the Bible study, but her good times with close friends highlighted her marital loneliness.
 Her spiritual maturation in secondary relationships exacerbated the dysfunction of her primary relationship.
-Thus, Mable stood in my office, crying.
-The Bible makes a clear case for a husband to love his wife how he loves himself and that the wife should respect her husband.
-These are not either/or callings, but both/and.
+Thus, Mable stood in my office crying.
+The Bible clearly teaches that a husband should love his wife the way he loves himself and that the wife should respect her husband.
+These are not either/or callings but both/and.

-Mable’s problem was her husband’s disconnectedness from what the Lord was doing in her life.
-Her struggle is similar to parents who delegate the spiritual guidance of their children to the local church.
+Seeking supplemental discipleship contexts is smart and wise, but nothing should replace matrimonial koinonia.
+Bible studies can complement a person’s spiritual growth, just like a book, a blog, or a good secondary friend.
+Still, the issue for Mable was not her supplemental contexts and relationships.
+Mable’s problem was her husband’s disconnect from what the Lord was doing in her life.
+Her struggle is similar to that of parents who delegate their children’s spiritual guidance to the local church.
 Mable’s friends were more intimate with and knowledgeable of her than Biff was.
-Mable had a tear in her one-flesh union.
-Half of her one-flesh was spiritually thriving, while the other part was spiritually disconnected.
+Mable had a clearly torn one-flesh union.
+Half of her one-flesh was spiritually alive, while the other part was spiritually disconnected and dying.
 If this were her physical body, she would be on her deathbed.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.